 What is a Round Robin Tournament?

 It’s a tournament scheduling format where competitors play against each other once or twice (aka double round robin).
 It’s also known as “king of the court” or “queen of the court”.
+Beyond traditional organization methods, you can now use our round robin builder to streamline the process.

 Round robin tournaments can be played individually or in teams (e.g. in 6 teams).
 Unlike knockout (or elimination) format, in round robin everyone plays with everyone to ensure fairness.
+To test different scenarios before your tournament, you can use our round robin simulator.

 Popular Types